pyepics/pyepics/doc/advanced.rst

 An important feature of the epics python package is that it can be used with Python threads.
-This section of the document focuses on using Python threads both with the `PV` objacte and with the procedural functions in the `ca` module.
+This section of the document focuses on using Python threads both with the `PV` object and with the procedural functions in the `ca` module.

 Using threads in Python is fairly simple, but Channel Access adds a